GiooG/emunes/README.md

 emunes is a small NES emulator that is currently WiP.

 ## Installation
-Go in the releases and download the .zip.
+Go in the releases and download the latest '.zip'.

 Enjoy!

 ## Usage
 Create a "roms" folder inside the emulator folder and place in there all the roms.

 When opened, two windows will appear, a big white one and a CMD one.
-Type in the CMD one the name of the rom including the ".nes"
+Type in the CMD one the name of the rom including the ".nes".

 # Commands
 z = B